stelzinga/MF/Management_Framework.md

 Goals, like Services, differentiate between *Run Goals* and *Change Goals*:

 #### Run Goals
 Run Goals relate to Run Services and are expressed in Revenue, Cost and Risk targets.
 They constitute, in most cases, the vast majority of work performed in Operations.
 Run Goals drive Run Objectives.
 Standard Run Goals in most Ventures are:
 1. Manage the Venture (Management or mgt);
 2. Produce the Run Services (Production or prd);
 3. Oversee Production, a.k.a.
 Quality/Risk Control (Oversight or ovs); and
 4. Perform Overhead (or ovh), an effort not contributing to any of the above.

-NB: Oversight follows the same concepts as in Controlling, and as such can be construes a form of delegation of Controlling, see [#### Delegating]

 #### Change Goals
 Change Goals relate to Change Services.
 Change Goals drive Change Objectives and aim at improving Run Goals.
 Standard Change Goals are:
 1. Grow Revenue (gro);
 2. Protect existing Revenue from changes in the Environment (pro);
 3. Secure Operations to reduce Risk (sec); and
 4. Optimise Operations to reduce Cost/Risk and/or increase Revenue (opt).

 For both Run and Change Goals alternatives exist and Managers can fill in such Goals any way they seem fit.
-However, above Goals are fundamental in how to approach any Venture.

-Some Ventures have a catch all Default Change Sub-Goal:
-5. Projects not specifically defined under 1-4 (prj).

 #### Sub-Goals
 Sub-Goals can be defined for both Run and Change Goals.
 Run Sub-Goals regroup Objectives that contribute directly or indirectly to one or more specific Services and can thus reflect specific Activities.
-Change Sub-Goals can be used as themes Management wants to focus on over a short period of time see [### Tactical Plan].
-Change Sub-Goals are often presented in much detail to Stakeholders as part of the Strategy.
-The definition and maintenance of Sub-Goals is done as a result of SWOT.
+Change Sub-Goals can be used as themes Management wants to focus on over a short period of time.
 In the sections below, if *Goal* is mentioned, it can also mean Sub-Goal.

-##### Run Sub-Goals
-The following represent default Run Sub-Goals for each of the 4 Run Goals.

-Run Goal = mgt
-The Sub-Goals for Goal mgt are the four deliverables of Management:
-- Planning
-- Organising
-- Leading
-- Controlling

-Run Goal = prd
-The following are classic Sub-Goals for Run Goal prd:
-- Activity X: regroups all Routines performed within a specific Activity.
-There are as many such Sub-Goals as there are Activities in the Venture.
-- Staff Maintenance
-- Asset Maintenance
-- Supplier Maintenance
-- Service Maintenance, including Marketing
-- Client Maintenance
-- Environment Maintenance
-- Revenue Maintenance
-- Cost Maintenance
-- Business Continuity (Routines to continue all other prd Sub-Goals in case of a disruption or more broadly a disaster).
-- Production Reporting (of all aspects related to Production to Stakeholders)
-- Continuous improvement (small Project performed within Production)
-- Research & Development (used mostly in manufacturing, leads to Change)
-- Production Support

-In which: Maintenance is a catch-all for one or more of the following: on/off-boarding (including due diligence, negotiation, contracts, service agreements, notification,...), implementation, integration, testing, quality assessment (including calibration of thresholds), performance assessment, data collection, reporting, update, purchase and/or disposal of the Sub-Goal topic.
-It can include definition of procedure on how to perform said maintenance, validation workflow, referential updates, software configurations, documentation, meetings in relation to the topic, etc. Maintenance could be construed as Change and not Run.
-The difference is subtle, and at the discretion of the Manager.
-In most cases, if maintenance is rather small compared to the resulting Growth of Revenue or decrease in Cost, or decrease in Risk then it is deemed Run.

-The last Sub-Goal, Production Support, is typically used for roles within an Activity that are a direct support to, without being accountable for Production, but also not being considered a Supplier e.g., Business Managers, COOs, Function Support, Team Support, Trade Support, Business Support, etc. Often, this Sub-Goal embeds interaction with the Business Functions, and potentially performance of processes related to such Business Functions.
-Production Support cannot perform, or assist in, any Routine of an Activity, but can assist in any of the other Sub-Goals.
-It is possible that there are as many Production Support Sub-Goals as there are Activities, which is the case if each Activity has a dedicated Support.
-Note that It is possible that the various Maintenance Sub-Goals in prd are owned by Suppliers.

-Run Goal = ovs
-The following are typical Sub-Goals for Run Goal ovs:
-- Attend: prepare, attend and/or minute a meeting to perform a Review (see below) in relation to data from Operations a.k.a.
-Committee, see [## Committee]
-- Audit: verify independently data from Operations and/or Management against a benchmark determined most often as part of the audit itself
-- Check: verify data from Operations against a formal benchmark
-- Review: verify and/or validate data from Operations against an opinion of an experienced individual
-- Oversight Reporting: report on all aspects related to Oversight to Stakeholders
-- Oversight Support: maintenance of Routines supporting the above Sub-Goals within one or more Activities.

-The notion of *data from Operations* includes qualitative and/or quantitative data from production (Results, Processes) either in isolation or as one or more Activities, including data of Staff, Assets, Suppliers, Services and/or Clients and including/against an assessment of the Environment.
-The first four Sub-Goals represent the Supervisory Processes found in Controlling.
-Each of those Sub-Goals can yield weaknesses or possibility of improvement that can be addressed through a Project (Change).
-Oversight Sub-Goals may be defined across the Venture and/or for each Activity (most organisations).
-The last Sub-Goal, Oversight Support, is typically used for roles within an Activity that are a direct support to Oversight, without being accountable for Oversight.

-Run Goal = ovh
-The following are often seen Sub-Goals for Run Goal ovh:
-- Training: on the job training, safety/regulatory training, external training etc.
-- Evaluation: definition of yearly personal objectives, evaluation against those objectives, compensation discussions, etc.
-- Admin: company questionnaires, company initiatives for charity/sustainability/etc., holiday planning, etc.
-- Legacy: Staff working on transferring knowledge to a replacement or covering Roles & Responsibilities for previous work
--  One-off: any work done for (small) Projects that are neither change nor Continuous Improvement under prd
-- Info: attend town halls/fireside chats, read emails, etc. on topics unrelated to any of the other Sub-Goals in prd, ovs, ovh, mgt.

-For default Change Goal prj there are dedicated Sub-Goals as well.
-They are standardised so the Roadmap can focus on gro, pro, sec, opt:

-Change Goal = prj
-The following are Sub-Goals for Change Goal prj:
-- prj - gro: projects related to Revenue growth
-- prj - pro: projects related to Revenue protection
-- prj - sec: projects related to securing Operations
-- prj - opt: projects related to Revenue growth, Cost Reduction

 ### Objectives
 Whereas a Goal is broad, an Objective is a precise, time-based Process, or set of Processes, the output of which is measurable and which supports the delivery of a Service and thus contributes to the completion of a Goal.
 Objectives consume Assets and Suppliers and are performed, or at least initiated by Staff.
 An Objective is performed within an Activity and they play a key role in the RPT, see [### Reduced Profile Tree].